 This is not the only way to build a mason bee house.
 If you want one that is more aesthetically pleasing, you are welcome to experiment.
 What matters at the end of the day is that your bees are safe and dry.

 If you have purchased a commercial bee house you probably won’t have much assembly to do.
-It’s important that the tubes (which will most likely be separate to the rest of the house) fit tightly inside it.
+It’s important that the tubes (which will most likely be separate from the rest of the house) fit tightly inside it.

 If you need to, you can insert other materials, like cardboard on either side of the tubes to hold them in place.